Dress code: Dress code backlash

 A Canadian teenager, Lauren Wiggins, was given detention in May 2015 for wearing a floor-length dress with a halter neckline.
 The punishment prompted Wiggins to write an open letter to the school's assistant vice principal at Harrison Trimble High School in Moncton, New Brunswick.
 In the letter, Wiggins concentrated specifically on the fact that females are often blamed for the behaviour of males, saying that if a boy "will get distracted by my upper back and shoulders then he needs to be sent home and practice self-control."
 She was then given a one-day suspension after writing and submitting the letter.

 In Ontario, Canada, there were a few backlash incidents that occurred which consisted of girls being sent home due to wearing shorts that were too short.
 The other case happened in British Columbia where students were directed to wear clothes that were in good taste, and clothing that displayed a business look.
-Another case that took place in British Columbia was a young women got sent home from her high school, because her principal stated that her shirt was inappropriate due to the of show of too much cleavage.
+In another case in British Columbia, a young woman was sent home from her high school, because her principal stated that her shirt was inappropriate due to the show of too much cleavage.
 These are a few of the many cases that have resulted in a backlash against dress codes.

+Academic dress

+Academic dress is a traditional form of clothing for academic settings, mainly tertiary (and sometimes secondary) education, worn mainly by those who have obtained a university degree, or hold a status that entitles them to assume them (e.g., undergraduate students at certain old universities).
+It is also known as academical dress, or academic regalia.

+Académie Française

+The Académie Française has a distinctive and expensive set of formal wear or uniform required for its members les immortels, known as l'habit vert, or green clothing.

+Expense and access

+One of the most significant criticisms about dress codes is the expense to purchase particular items.
+An academic gown, tuxedo, or prom dress can cost $1,000, while bespoke l'habit vert can cost $20,000.

+The criticism of costliness can be pushed back by some ways that the expense is alleviated.
+First, the cost of buying and maintaining school uniforms is often much lower than buying multiple, fashionable brand-name outfits.
+Secondly, thrift stores often sell lightly used clothes such as suits, dresses, and ties, for a fraction of the cost and with the knowledge that the customer is both helping the charity (such as a church, Goodwill Industries, or Housing Works) that sells the items, and the environment, by not buying fast fashion.
+Thirdly, a few items can be mixed and matched with khakis and a Navy blazer:

+Finally, some people will host a fundraiser, for example, to purchase l'habit vert.